 The Forest Health Research Program is a grant program coordinated by CAL FIRE’s Fire and Resource Assessment Program.
-An anticipated $4.5 million will be awarded to Forest Health Research projects.
+Selections for FY 2023-24’s solicitation have been made.
+The Research Program intends to award $4.4 million to 13 proposals.

 Sign up for Forest Health Research Grant email updates